Interview With Tony Mendoza | Producer and Filmmaker | High Speed Low Drag Podcast

 Tony: One parting piece of guidance.
 I believe what everyone else says: You need to discover your passion.
 And I’m talking to specifically the veteran right now.
 Things that you have trained in, things that you have done, things that you have seen affect you, whether good or bad, they affect you and sometimes those things that affect us may get in the way of things that we really care about.
 And I would encourage my veterans, I would encourage those that support the veterans that because of what you seen, done or been, discover your passion and pursue that passion with the intestinal fortitude that has been burned in all of us with the exception of maybe the Air Force.

 webcard1-e1414764841831No, I’m kidding.
 Okay.
 But find that passion and pursue it with military response, with the military intestinal fortitude, with military aggression.
 And with that said, you will find success.
 And I’ve heard, again, people on your show, success ?
 How do you grade success?
 John, I have three rose bushes in my backyard.
-I get to smoke a cigar once every week or so when my wife lets me.
+I get to smoke a cigar, like those cigarettes near me, once every week or so when my wife lets me.
 I take a nice drink of Amaretto and I stare at my freaking roses and that’s what I do.
 I feel just good that I have rose plants now, that I can look at and think about and trim and enjoy time with my wife.
 That is success for me.
 So that’s what I would say to that.

 If you want to see more of what I’m doing in regards to film production, teaching different aspects of film and producing and things like that, the easiest way to see what I’m doing is just going to my website which is tonymendozafilms.com and that?s about it.